YanCotta/SDS-CP032-mlpaygrade/README.md

 To contribute to this project, please follow the guidelines avilable in our [CONTRIBUTING.md](CONTRIBUTING.md) file.

+-> Shared rep with all the team members work: https://github.com/SuperDataScience-Community-Projects/SDS-CP032-mlpaygrade

 # Project Scope of Works:

 ## Project Overview